The Nisi Period in Massachusetts – what does that mean and when will my divorce be final?

 Why Must I Wait

 The only real effect the nisi period has, besides causing unnecessary confusion, is to give the divorcing parties one last chance to reconcile before their divorce becomes absolute.
 If the divorcing parties reconcile after the nisi period ends and a Judgment Absolute has already been entered, the parties will have to get remarried.
-Alternatively, if the parties reconcile during the nisi period prior to the Judgment Absolute being entered, the divorce would be dismissed, and the parties could go on being married.
+Alternatively, if the parties reconcile during the nisi period prior to the Judgment Absolute being entered, the divorce can be dismissed, and the parties could go on being married.
 It is important to note that during the nisi period you are still legally married until your divorce is absolute.
 A marriage to another person during the nisi period is not legally binding and will be considered void.
 In Massachusetts it is well settled that, “a second marriage contracted during the interval between the judgment nisi and the judgment absolute is void.”
 Ross v.
 Ross, 385 Mass.
 30, 35 (1982); Levanocky v.
 Levanocky, 311 Mass.
 638, 561 (1942).

 What Happens During the Nisi Period?